ibm-cloud-docs/discovery-data/improve.md

 **Customize display**
 -  **Facets**
    Create hierarchical categories within your data.
-You can also use facets generated from the results of your search (Dynamic facets).
 For more information, see [Facets](/docs/discovery-data?topic=discovery-data-facets)
 -  **Search bar**
    Options:
      -  **Autocomplete** - Suggested autocompletion of queries as they are typed.
 For more information, see the [API reference](https://{DomainName}/apidocs/discovery-data#getautocompletion){: external}.